Find Affordable College Courses

 Request Information

 The excellent bachelor’s degree programs at Colorado State University - Fort Collins helped the school earn the #2 place on this year’s ranking of the best journalism schools in the Rocky Mountains Region .
-Located in the midsize city of Fort Collins, Colorado State is a public school with a very large student population.
+Located in the medium-sized city of Fort Collins, Colorado State is a public college with a fairly large student population.

 On average, journalism graduates from Colorado State take out $21,700 in student loans while working on their Bachelor's Degree.
 The average monthly payment of a loan this size is about $468, assuming that the borrower is on a 10-year repayment plan.